Who can visit Degmo?

 What should we bring with us to the farm?

-Much of your stay will be spent outdoors, so suitable clothing and footwear are essential.
-A pair of waterproof boots, or strong shoes, for walking, a waterproof coat, plenty of warm tops, a hat, and a change of clothing in case you get wet are highly recommended.
-You should also bring a towel and wash kit.
-Extra blankets are supplied to keep you warm but are meant only as supplementary bedding and so you should bring with you a duvet, quilt, or sleeping bag to go under the blankets.
-For those who do not arrive with bedding, sleeping bags and freshly washed sheet liners are available for hire at £5.00 per visit.
-Tents are equipped with lanterns, but torches must be brought for use at other times.
+Much of your stay will be spent outdoors, so suitable clothing and footwear is essential.
+A pair of waterproof boots, or strong shoes, for walking, a waterproof coat, plenty of warm tops, a hat, and a change of clothing in case you get wet is highly recommended.
+You should also bring a towel and wash kit and, for sleeping, a quilt or sleeping bag to go under the blankets that are provided for extra warmth.
+Tents are equipped with lights, but torches must be brought for use at other times..

 BACK TO TOP